 From Westminster: alignment is growing, but action still lags

-On Monday, we joined Whitworths and Phil Gowland in the Jubilee Room at Parliament for the launch of the second paper in their Mission Nutrition series.
-It was a clear signal of a business stepping into its role in shaping the nation’s health, not just responding to it.
-The leadership behind this work felt grounded in both commercial reality and long term responsibility, something still too rarely brought together at this level.
+On Monday, we joined Whitworths and Phil Gowland in the Jubilee Room at Parliament as they launched the second paper in their Mission Nutrition series.
+A clear signal of a business leaning into its role in shaping the nation’s health, not just responding to it.
+The leadership behind this work is serious, grounded in both commercial reality and long-term responsibility, something we see far too rarely brought together this well.

 What stood out across both moments was alignment.